Mortgage calculator

 - Your credit history.

-Lenders may also look to “stress test” your ability to pay.
-For example, if you have a two-year fixed mortgage with a low introductory rate, could you afford the repayments when the mortgage returns to the standard variable rate?
+Lenders may also look to ‘stress test’ your ability to pay.
+Let’s say you have a two-year fixed mortgage with a low introductory rate.
+Could you afford the repayments when the mortgage returns to the standard variable rate?

 What type of mortgage could I get?